nitesr/tryml/README.md

 On your Kaggle account, under API, select "Create New API Token" and kaggle.json will be downloaded on your computer.

 Go to directory — "${user.home}\.kaggle\" — and move here the downloaded JSON file.

+# Tips
+If you are using vscode and working on python file (.py) select the python interpreter to point to this project's virtual env.
+This will help the vscode to find the packages and do aute-complete. open the Command Palette (⇧⌘P) -> Python: Select Interpreter -> "select project/lib's virutal env". [vscode docs](https://code.visualstudio.com/docs/python/environments)